Erano01/Erano01/README.md

 My strong GUI management skills in Java Awt, Swing, and FX projects enable me to design user interfaces effectively.
 I have also delved into certain sections of the Design Pattern GOF to better understand GUIs.

-Apart from my technical skills, I am an Arch Linux user and can write bash script codes.
-I am currently advancing my knowledge in DevOps, with a focus on GKE and GCP.
-By consistently seeking innovative solutions, I strive to continually improve myself and successfully complete projects.

 Beyond my technical skills, I am known for being a collaborative team player.
 I thrive in a team-oriented environment and contribute effectively to group projects.
 In addition to being an Arch Linux user and proficient in writing bash script codes, I am actively advancing my knowledge in DevOps, with a specific focus on GKE and GCP.
 By consistently seeking innovative solutions, I strive to continually improve myself and successfully complete projects.
 </p>
 <h3 align="left">Connect with me:</h3>